kirre-bylund/bailando-basic-web/README.md

 ```

 ### How to run?
+By default, this is built as a library and as such has no executable.
+There is a couple of lines in the top CMakeLists.txt to build the main.cpp test executable.
+If you uncomment those and comment out the relevant library lines, then:
 Simply run the executable `build/bailando-basic-web(.exe)` using a command line.
 The output will be written to std::out.

 ## Project Structure